kubernetes/community/sig-service-catalog/charter.md

     if they are unresponsive for > 3 months or are not proactively working with other chairs to fulfill responsibilities.
 Use lazy consensus amongst chairs with fallback on majority vote.
+  - Chairs may propose changes to this charter at any time.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))
   - A chair who steps down may be given the title of Emeritus Chair.
 This title confers